Male studying at wooden desk with books and laptop in Miller Library at Cornerstone University

 News Oct.
 9, 2019

-“I chose to go to GRTS because my mother, Betsy, had first attended and told me about the Urban Cohort program,” Austin said.
+“I chose to go to CTS because my mother, Betsy, had first attended and told me about the Urban Cohort program,” Austin said.
 “This was a huge draw for me because I work at Camp Beechpoint, primarily serving urban and under-resourced youth.
 The Urban Cohort offered a higher level of education and training for ministry, and I could continue to work while attending classes in the evenings.
 It seemed like a good fit for me, and I anticipated that it would provide the information and classes that would help me grow in ministry.”

 For Betsy (M.A. ’16), the decision to enroll in seminary classes occurred after two decades of experience as a women’s ministry and spiritual director.
 Betsy’s husband, Mark, is also currently enrolled in the Urban Cohort program.